lok020/dk-nextjs-graphql-js/README.md

 npm run test - run test case using jest

+# IMPORTANT INFORMATION
+- after clone the code, remember to create a .env.local file in the root, in the file, add 1 line: ENDPOINT="".
+Then fill the string with the endpoint url to make it work.
-# ui scatch, audio, pictures are in the public folder
+- ui scatch, audio, pictures are in the public folder